rmrsk/EBGeometry/README.md

 EBGeometry provides bounding volume hierarchies (BVHs) for bounding geometric primitives in space.
 The BVHs are tree structures which permit accelerated closest-point searches.
 We point out that the BVHs in EBGeometry are shallow implementations without deep performance optimizations.
-In the DCEL context the BVHs are used for bounding the facets on the surface mesh.
+In the DCEL context the BVHs are used for bounding the facets on the surface mesh, but there are no fundamental limitations on which objects that can be bounded.
 Querying the distance to the mesh through the BVH is much faster than directly computing the distance.
 On average, if the mesh consists of N facets then a BVH has O(log(N)) complexity while a direct search has O(N) complexity.